Vincentvanleeuwen/Vincentvanleeuwen/README.md

 <div class="intro">

 <div>
-I'm a <b>JavaScript Developer</b> that creates websites, webapps and apps for the web!
+I'm a <b>JavaScript developer</b> that creates websites, web apps and apps!

-I'm currently doing my Bachelors Communication & Multimedia Design at the Amsterdam University of Applied Sciences.
-Here I'm taught to look at the web from the angle of a UX Designer.
+I'm currently working at Momkai after graduating cum laude on my Bachelors Communication & Multimedia Design at the Amsterdam University of Applied Sciences.
+Here I was taught to look at the web from the angle of a UX Designer.

 I strive for <b>accessibility</b> for everyone.

 Look through my projects to see what I've created, examples of languages/libraries used: